-As of December 31, 2013 and 2012, Petron has 100,000,000 (P1 par value) issued and outstanding preferred shares.
+As of December 31, 2014, Petron had 110,000,000 (P1 par value) issued and outstanding preferred shares.

-The preferred shares were issued upon listing on the PSE at (P1 par value) P100 per share.
+The 2010 Preferred Shares consisted of 100,000,000 peso-denominated, cumulative, non-participating, non-voting shares that are redeemable at the option of the Company.
+The 2010 Preferred Shares were issued upon listing on the PSE at (P1 par value) P100 per share.
 The proceeds from issuance in excess of par value less related transaction costs amounted to P9,764 which were recognized as additional paid-in capital.

-The preferred shares are peso-denominated, cumulative, non-participating, non-voting and are redeemable at the option of the Parent Company.
-Dividend rate of 9.5281% per annum computed in reference to the issue price is payable every March 5, June 5, September 5 and December 5 of each year, when declared by the BOD.
+Dividend rate of 9.5281% per annum computed in reference to the issue price was payable every March 5, June 5, September 5 and December 5 of each year, when declared by the BOD.